Aschen/bug-agent-llm/README.md

 The fix can also be automatically made in-place.

+The pulls requests of this repository are example of fix made by the agent: https://github.com/Aschen/bug-agent-llm/pulls

 ## Usage

 Import the agent and catch an error with the `handleErrorWithAgent` function.